 One Step at a Time

 As movement experts, PTs can optimize biomechanics, improve function, and significantly augment quality of life.
 This can be done both by preventing injury through educational programs as well as rehabilitating people who have existing movement deficits from past injuries.
 Often, the “underserved” or the “disadvantaged” are those who lack financial resources or have physical, gender, racial, age, or economic barriers.
 They are often also seen as the elderly, women, children, minorities, the LGBTQ community, and people with disabilities.
 There is a disparity between the advantaged and disadvantaged communities in receiving PT.
 Without the resources to seek medical attention or information, underserved populations can experience more injury and illness.
 PTs have the ability to address many of these barriers and are essential to augmenting quality of life to anyone with movement dysfunction.

 PTIS strives to improve movement and function in vulnerable communities through partnerships with on-site coordinators and existing organizations, particularly during the time of COVID-19.
 In pursuit of servicing underprivileged communities that have a need for PT services, students and licensed PTs will bring free evaluative measures, treatment plans, and educational workshops.
 Following discussions with the on-site coordinator(s) regarding the patient population and demographics, licensed PTs and students will devise a plan of care for the service project.
-On-site coordinators will help coordinate logistics, secure necessary approval and paperwork, recruit all patients, and liaise with PTIS program organizers.

 See our features below in our podcast interview, IG LIVE and service book chapter